osrf/collision-benchmark/README.md

 of the interfaces together is **PhysicsWorld**.
 However for accessing a world, a pointer of only a partial interface may be required (which does not depend on many template parameters).

-There are the following abstract (pure virtual) interfaces:
+There are the following abstract (pure virtual) interfaces which define different sets of functionalities in relation to simulated worlds:

 *   **PhysicsWorldBaseInterface** is the most basic interface which does not depend on template types.
     This interface is as independent of the underlying physics engine as possible.
 It provides the most basic functionality.
 *   **PhysicsWorldStateInterface** is a very basic interface which only has one template type specifying the world state.
-So there can be several different physics engines operating under this interface, as long as they all support the same world state type.
-This interface is quite independent of the underlying physics, the world state can be defined as a general data type which can be supported by many different engines.
+So there can be several different physics engines operating under this interface: the only requirement is that engines that are compared via this interface support the same *world state* type.
+    The world state can be defined as a general data type which can be supported by many different engines.
-    The world state is expected to contain all information about the world.
+    It is expected to contain all information about the world.
     The idea is that there may be several different physics engines, all supporting the same world state.
     With this, states of the different worlds can be directly compared.
+    This can then include engines which are not implemented in the Gazebo interfaces yet.
-*   **PhysicsWorldModelInterface** defines functions to access and load models in the world.
+*   **PhysicsWorldModelInterface** is an interface which defines functions to access and load models in the world.
 The interface only requires to specify the ID of models used (e.g. a std::string to identify a model via its name), but not the actual data type for a model.
     Therefore, this interface is still fairly idependent of the physics engine, the only restriction being that all classes operating under this interface must support the same identifier types for models.
-*   **PhysicsWorldContactInterface** defines functions to access contact points.
+*   **PhysicsWorldContactInterface** is an interface which defines functions to access contact points.
-*   **PhysicsWorldEngineInterface** adds a few functions which provide low-level access to the underlying implementation of the physics engine.
+*   **PhysicsWorldEngineInterface** adds a few functions which provide low-level access to the underlying implementation of the physics engine (e.g. retrieve shared pointers to specific model types) .
 This interface is highly dependent on the physics engine used.

-There are two main classes which put together the above interfaces:
+There are two main abstract classes which combine the above interfaces into a common interface:

 *   **PhysicsWorld** implements *PhysicsWorldBaseInterface*, *PhysicsWorldStateInterface*, *PhysicsWorldModelInterface* and *PhysicsWordlContactInterface*.